Schrausser/EMDA_Treatment/paper.md

 RETURN
 ~~~
 # Software
-`EMDA` is implemented in QBasic for Microsoft DOS 6.0 or later to perform treatment procedures and timing.
-Further programs `EMDapk` [@EMDapk] for handheld Android operation systems versions 4.0 or later and `EMDscr` [@EMDscr] as screensaver or executable for Microsoft Windows platforms are created.
-Both applications performing treatment part 1 described above, that is the moving bar in green color to induce the EMDR, this with selectabe speed useable in the field.
+`EMDA` is implemented in QBasic for Microsoft DOS 6.0 to perform treatment procedures and timing.
+Further programs `EMDapk` [@EMDapk] for handheld Android operation systems versions 4.0 or later and `EMDscr` [@EMDscr] as screensaver or executable for Windows platforms are created.
+Both applications performing treatment part 1 described above, that is the moving bar to induce the EMDR, this with selectabe speed useable in the field.
 For related works see e.g. @Alulema:2014, @Goga:2020 or Shakeel:2022.
 Early commercial approaches give e.g. @SAVYNTECH:2019.

 # Conclusion
 Considering the proven and broadly confirmed positive effects of EMDR, `EMDA` represents a useful basis for further development and adaptation, both in the experimental field and in the area of application.
 This applies for the latter in particular to the extractions `EMDapk` and `EMDscr`, which are not only useful for a quick and comfortable treatment or therapeutic application but may be even more appropriate for further development and integration of the source-code.
 The simple structure of the syntax as well as the generally easy to understand programming language should be of not inconsiderable advantage for uncomplicated and broad elaboration.